flare-foundation/docs/docs/infra/data/whitelisting.md

 ### Is there a minimal vote power required to be whitelisted as a data provider?

 There is no minimum vote power required.
-Top 100 data providers with the highest vote power can provide prices.
+Top 100 data providers with the highest vote power can provide data.
 This is handled on-chain by the `VoterWhitelister` contract.
 Once all the slots in the list are taken and a new address is being whitelisted, the address with the lowest vote power will be kicked out of the list.